kdeldycke/meta-package-manager/docs/usecase.rst

     (...)
     🍺  /usr/local/Cellar/broot/0.13.6: 8 files, 3.5MB

-No need to track down the CLI on Github and read the documentation (if it exists in the first place).
-Or which package manager got the latest version.
+Thanks to ``mpm`` we were able to choose quickly the place from which we sourced ``broot`` to get the latest version.
+No need to track down the CLI on Github and read the documentation (if it even exists).

 .. todo::